MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-folders-monitoring-view-web-console.md

    > [!NOTE]
    >  You can create a dashboard at the root monitoring level as before, by not selecting any folder and clicking the monitoring root.

+## Create folders in Web console using REST API

+You can use the following REST APIs to create folders in Web console and save dashboards inside them.

 > [!NOTE]
-   > This reference of the Representational State Transfer (REST) API is applicable to System Center Operations Manager 2019 UR2 and later versions.
+> This feature is applicable to System Center Operations Manager 2019 UR2 and later versions.

 **Data/monitoringTreeForRootFolders**

   - Data/monitoringTreeForRootfolders is a GET request that returns all the folders stored in unsealed management packs inside which users can store dashboards and folders.

-All the data required in the calls mentioned below are obtained from this endpoint.
+All the data required in the POST requests below can be obtained from this call.
 All the calls mentioned below are POST requests.

 **monitoring/folder**